mobilejazz/harmony-reference/docs/other/tips/terminal.md

 ## Terminal

-* Save output to a file and print it at same time:
+* Save the output to a file and print it at the same time:

 `COMMAND 2>&1 | tee FILENAME.txt`